 Lentil Mushroom Ragu

 Home cook to home cook tips

-• Batch cook and freeze: It freezes beautifully—portion in freezer-safe containers for easy weeknight dinners.
+• This freezes beautifully—portion into containers for quick dinners.

-A red Dutch oven filled with a chunky lentil mushroom ragu featuring tomatoes and vegetables.
-The pot is stained with sauce and sits on a striped cloth, with a wooden spoon partially visible stirring the hearty mixture.
+A red Dutch oven filled with hearty vegan lentil ragu, brimming with mushrooms, tomatoes, and vegetables.
+The pot rests on a white surface with a striped towel beneath, and a wooden spoon is partially submerged in the rich mixture.

+Lentil Mushroom Ragu